Massimo Egidi: Career

 Egidi was visiting fellow at the Washington University in St. Louis (1975), visiting professor at the Center for Research on Management at the Graduate Business School of the University of California, Berkeley (1993), and visiting scholar at the International Institute for Applied Systems Analysis (1994), at Stanford University (2003), at the Santa Fe Institute, and at the École Politecnique, the École Normale Supérieure, and the Collège de France in Paris.
 He is co-chairman with Jean Paul Fitoussi of the Herbert Simon Society and is founder and director, with Axel Leijonhufvud, of the Laboratory of Experimental and Computational Economics (CEEL, Trento).

-Egidi is a member of some scientific and academic committees, including the Scientific Committee of ESNIE – European School on New Institutional Economics, the Université de Paris X, and of the Doctorate in Economics at Sciences Po (Paris).
+Egidi is a member of various scientific and academic committees, including the Scientific Committee of ESNIE – European School on New Institutional Economics, the Université de Paris X, and of the Doctorate in Economics at Sciences Po (Paris).
 He is associate editor of a number of Italian and foreign journals, including Industrial and Corporate Change and Mind and Society.
 He was responsible for the National Research Programme in the sector of Economics and Social Sciences 2009–2013.
 He is a member by right of the Scientific Committee of Confindustria.

 Egidi participated in the activities of the European University Association (EUA), which performs a leader role in the creation of a European space for research and training.
 He was the representative of the conference of Italian rectors in the EUA, authorized to speak on issues of university governance, the relationship between industry and research, technology transfer, and research and innovation policies.
-Following his participation in European debate on the reform of university system ("Bologna process"), he has been the author of publications in the field of Higher Education policies.
-He is also a member of the UFI – Université Franco-Italienne, and has been a founding member of the AIT – Ateneo Italo Tedesco, holding the chairmanship until 2012.
+Following his participation in European debate on the reform of university system ("Bologna process"), he was the author of publications in the field of Higher Education policies.
+He is also a member of the UFI – Université Franco-Italienne, and was a founding member of the AIT – Ateneo Italo Tedesco, holding the chairmanship until 2012.